royalgraphx/DarwinKVM/docs/_writeups/05-MotherboardAudio/01-FindingALCLayout.md

 # Finding ALC Layout
 #### Used later when adding aclid to boot-args

-We'll need to have ``pciutils`` (On Arch) package installed to be able to use the following command.
+We'll need to have ``alsa-utils`` (On Arch) package installed to be able to use the following command.

 Other distributions can find the equivalent package that holds the ``aplay`` command.